studAnja22/mvc2024/README.md

 - PHPUnit ^11

 ## Development
-The app is under development and has currently started kmom05 where we will add support for the database and ORM.
+The app has now been concluded with it's final entry - the project.
+It's a mini adventure game.
+It uses an SQLite database.